 Mia Mia Hill – Makuru Season

-This area is the ultimate back to basics nature play zone, kids can let their imaginations run wild as they build their own teepees and forts from sticks, climb trees, rocks and logs.
+This area is the ultimate back to basics nature play zone.
+Kids can let their imaginations run wild as they build their own teepees and forts from sticks, climb trees, boulders and logs.
+Many of the wood-based elements are now quite weathered, so watch out for splinters!

 Yaargan Dry Creek – Djilba Season